jbarnes850/cortex-1/README.md

 # NEAR Cortex-1: Advanced Crypto Market Reasoning AI

 A specialized AI model that combines chain-of-thought reasoning with cross-chain data analysis to understand and predict crypto market dynamics.
-Built on Microsoft's Phi-4 (14B) and enhanced through GRPO (Group Policy Optimization), Cortex-1 aims to reason about market dynamics the way experienced traders do, but at a massive scale and with perfect recall of historical patterns.
+Built on DeepSeek-R1-Distill-Qwen-14B and enhanced through GRPO (Group Policy Optimization), Cortex-1 aims to reason about market dynamics the way experienced traders do, but at a massive scale and with perfect recall of historical patterns spanning from 2018 to present day.

 ## 💡 Open Source Commitment

 We believe in the power of open collaboration and are committed to making Cortex-1 fully accessible to the developer community:

-- **Open Source Dataset**: Our synthetic training dataset will be publicly available, providing developers with high-quality, labeled examples of crypto market reasoning
+- **Open Source Dataset**: Our [hybrid dataset](https://huggingface.co/datasets/Jarrodbarnes/cortex-1-market-analysis) combining historical (2018-2023) and real-time data is publicly available, providing developers with high-quality, labeled examples of crypto market reasoning
 - **Open Model Weights**: Once trained, the complete model weights will be open-sourced for the community
 - **Transparent Development**: All training code, reward functions, and benchmarking tools are open source
-- **Developer-First**: Built as a tool for developers to integrate advanced market reasoning into their applications
+- **Developer-First**: Built as a tool for developers to integrate advanced market reasoning into their applications, with the 14B model size specifically chosen to enable local execution on consumer hardware

 Our goal is to create a foundation for the community to build upon, whether you're developing trading strategies, market analysis tools, or educational platforms.